 In patients with bitemporal visual defects, prisms are recommended to avoid diplopia.

-Surgery is suggested for those patients who have very poor control of the deviation and in those where the divergent strabismus is deteriorating.
+Surgery is suggested for patients with inferior control of the deviation and those where the divergent strabismus is deteriorating.

 Surgery is also recommended for those who have diplopia and severe muscular asthenopia.

-The recession of the lateral rectus muscle, the resection of the ipsilateral internal rectus muscle and the resection of the bilateral medial rectus muscle are some of the surgical measures that are used to improve the different types of divergent strabismus.
+The recession of the lateral rectus muscle, the resection of the ipsilateral internal rectus muscle, and the resection of the bilateral medial rectus muscle are some of the surgical measures used to improve the different types of divergent strabismus.

 There are many factors that your eye doctor takes into account when determining the appropriate method of treatment for your divergent strabismus:

-- The magnitude of the exotropic deviation or how much the eye rotates outward.
+- The magnitude of the exotropia deviation or how much the eye rotates outward.

-- The frequency with which the deviation occurs.
+- The frequency with which the variation occurs.